-Please note that the Heritage & Education Centre is closed for refurbishment throughout 2020.
-Our library and archive is not accessible during this time and we can not deal with any new enquiries.
+Please note that the Heritage & Education Centre is closed for refurbishment throughout 2021.
+As our library and archive is not accessible during this time, we cannot deal with any new enquiries.

 We can provide information on Lloyd's Register classed ships dating back to 1764, and on merchant ships of more than 100 gross tons, regardless of class, dating from the mid-1870s.
 Our records of shipowners date from 1876 and the Lloyd's Register of Yachts dates from 1878 to 1980 (this was superseded by the Lloyd's Register of Classed Yachts, which itself ceased publication in 1996, with special editions in 1999, 2000 and 2002).
 Please see our Register of Ships page for online editions.

 We hold brief records of casualties to ships (that is the ships themselves not the passengers or crew) dating from July 1890.
 These show the date and position of sinking, voyage, cargo carried (where known) and the nature of the casualty, i.e. wrecked, foundered, lost, broken-up, etc. These Casualty Returns can be accessed online here.